 The Point Of View Of A BJJ Instructor

 When class starts, the goal of the instructor is to get everyone ready for the day’s training.
 This includes a short message at the start of class and a thorough warm-up.
-Depending on schedule, there’s likely a class after that one, so everything needs to be on time.
+Depending on the schedule, there’s likely a class after that one, so everything needs to be on time.
 Next up, it is the technical portion of the class where instructors truly shine.
 After the meat and potatoes of class, an instructor needs to make sure students get to drill the moves they just learned.
-Of, course, at the very end, it is time to roll, where everyone likes to get a round with an instructor.
+Of, course, at the very end, it is time to roll, where everyone likes to get around with an instructor.

-When classes, if there’s time there’s usually people asking all sorts of questions. there’s also the task of monthly fees and keeping up with the attendance log.
+When classes, if there’s time there are usually people asking all sorts of questions. there’s also the task of monthly fees and keeping up with the attendance log.
 And, in most cases, it’s right back to it for a few more classes, featuring everyone from 4-year olds to adult competitors.
 Now imagine how easy it is to interrupt class and the instructor’s rhythm. the thing is these interruptions usually cascade and will affect other classes as well.
 And it is all about the small things most instructors usually do not point out often.

-If there’s one thing that’ll drive a BJJ instructor mad it is when white belts (or any of the lower belts) try to explain techniques. there’s actually a reason why there is an instructor, and it is not you, at least not at present.
+If there’s one thing that’ll drive a BJJ instructor mad it is when white belts try to explain techniques. there’s actually a reason why there is an instructor, and it is not you, at least not at present.
 The explanation that the instructor gives when demonstrating is more than enough to train.
 There’s no need for your “expertise” on the move, especially when you’re looking to share it with all the others.
 Furthermore, if there’s anything more annoying than that, it is trying to give advice to your partner when the instructor is there correcting them during technique practice.

 Talking over the instructor or trying to be one when you’re not fit is a cell sign of disrespect.
 BJJ is a martial art built on respect, and instructors are the ones that deserve most of it.
 So show some respect and keep your mouth closed unless it’s time to ask questions.